MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 const ip = "<robotipaddress>";
 ```

 When we send a command to change Misty’s LED color, we need to communicate what the new color should be.
-The REST API command to change Misty’s LED requires three parameters: `“red”`, `“green”`, and `“blue”`.
+The REST API command to change Misty’s LED requires three parameters: `"red"`, `"green"
+`, and `"blue"`.
 These parameters represent the [RGB values](https://developer.mozilla.org/en-US/docs/Glossary/RGB) of the new color.

 Create an object called `data` to send with the POST request.
 Create a property for each color parameter, and set the value of each property to an integer between `0` and `255`.
 The RGB values in the example change Misty’s chest LED to hot pink.